-Founded in 1983, Cofinimmo is today the foremost listed Belgian real estate company specialising in rental property and an important player in the European market.
-The company owns a diversified property portfolio spread over Belgium, France, the Netherlands and Germany, worth 3.4 billion EUR, representing a total surface area of over 1,802,000 m².
-Riding on demographic trends, its main investment segments are healthcare properties (45 %), offices (38 %) and distribution networks (16 %).
-As an independent company that consistently applies the highest corporate governance and sustainability standards, Cofinimmo services its tenants and manages its properties through its team of 130 people, operating from Brussels, Paris and Breda.
-Cofinimmo is listed on Euronext Brussels (BEL 20) and benefits from the fiscal REIT regime in Belgium (RREC), in France (SIIC) and in the Netherlands (FBI).
-Its activities are controlled by the Financial Services and Markets Authority, the Belgian regulator.
-At 31.03.2017, its total market capitalisation stands at 2.3 billion EUR.
-The company pursues investment policies which seek to offer a high dividend yield and capital protection over the long term, targeting both institutional and private investors.
+Founded in 1983, Cofinimmo is today the foremost listed Belgian real estate company specialising in rental property, and it is also an important player in the European market.
+The company owns a diversified property portfolio spread over Belgium, France, the Netherlands and Germany worth 3.6 billion EUR, accounting for a total surface area of nearly 2,000,000 m².
+Riding on demographic trends, its main investment segments are healthcare real estate (50 %), offices (34 %) and distribution networks (16 %).
+As an independent company that consistently applies the highest corporate governance and sustainability standards, Cofinimmo offers services to its tenants and manages its properties through a team of over 130 people operating from Brussels, Paris and Breda.
+Cofinimmo is listed on Euronext Brussels (BEL 20) and benefits from the REIT tax regime in Belgium (RREC), France (SIIC) and the Netherlands (FBI).
+Its activities are supervised by the Financial Services and Markets Authority, the Belgian regulator.
+At 30.09.2018, Cofinimmo’s total market capitalisation stood at 2.5 billion EUR.
+The company pursues investment policies which seek to offer a high dividend yield and capital protection over the long term, targeting both institutional and retail investors.

 The Shift helps members to make use of the global framework of the UN Sustainable Development Goals to map their societal ambitions.

 As a major player in the Belgian real estate market, Cofinimmo must be visionary and contribute to the debate on future real estate needs.
 The company integrates as best as possible society’s major trends in its strategy, protects itself from an accelerated obsolescence of buildings and preserves its economic sustainability.
 Innovative solutions are needed to create new opportunities for growth and ensure the sustainability of the current portfolio.